defunctzombie/package-browser-field-spec/README.md

-The ```browser``` field is provided by a module author as a hint to javascript bundlers or component tools when packaging modules for client side use.
+The ```browser``` field is provided by a module author as a hint to JavaScript bundlers or component tools when packaging modules for client side use.
 The field is found in a ```package.json``` file (described [here](http://browsenpm.org/package.json)) usually located at the root of a project source tree.

 ## terms

 Below are common terms used in the rest of the document.

 ### server
-> This is a non-dom based javascript execution environment.
-It usually only contains the base javascript language spec libraries and objects along with modules to communicate with OS features (available through commonjs require).
+> This is a non-dom based JavaScript execution environment.
+It usually only contains the base JavaScript language spec libraries and objects along with modules to communicate with OS features (available through commonjs require).

 ### client
 > This is a browser execution environment.
 It may provide additional built in objects exposed in the global namespace.
-It is a specialized execution environment which provides builtin capabilities beyond the base javascript language spec.
+It is a specialized execution environment which provides builtin capabilities beyond the base JavaScript language spec.

 ### commonjs
 > A require system for specifying which modules or files a particular file uses.

 ### bundler
-> A tool which takes a plain javascript package and creates client usable files.
+> A tool which takes a plain JavaScript package and creates client usable files.
 It may include, but is not limited to: replacing modules or files with client versions (since the client may already provide the functionality), merging all the dependencies into a single file, etc.

 ### package.json
 > Metadata information about a module.
 Usually found at the root of the project source tree.